 10.01 Adult and continuing education programs are funded at roughly two-thirds the level of regular day school credit programs.
-Recent analysis calculated the annual underfunding of adults studying the provincial curriculum at \$112 million (Mackenzie 2015).
+Previous analysis calculated that the annual underfunding of adults studying the provincial curriculum at \$112 million (Mackenzie 2015).
+In June 2017, the government announced an additional \$185 million in adult education funding, to be rolled out over the next four years as part of the government's Highly Skilled Workforce Expert Panel (Ministry of Advanced Education and Skills Development 2017).